josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 The word <code>slug</code> isn't important; it's just a variable, and could be anything.
 But as with any variable, it's good to name it semantically.
 </SideNote>

 Once you've created that file, you can actually visit `/blog/anything-here`, and you won't get a 404.
-Our dynamic page is handling _all_ unmatched the routes inside of the `/blog` folder for us.
+Our dynamic page is handling _all_ unmatched `/blog/` routes for us.

-The trick now is just to get this dynamic page to recognize the route being visited, and then load the appropriate post.
+The trick now is just to get this dynamic page to take the route being visited, and load the appropriate post based on that.

 ### Server-side loading

 All right, this is where things start getting a _little_ more complex, as we begin diving into some of the more advanced features of SvelteKit.
 We'll take our time, so we cover the concepts well.

-As you may have already realized, we need to load Markdown files at this point, but we can't do that in a browser; this needs to be handled server-side.
+We need to load Markdown files at this point, but we can't do that in a browser; this part needs to be handled server-side.

-Luckily, pages and layouts in SvelteKit can export a `load` function, which runs server-side (or during prerendering), before the component is created, as well as client-side.
+Luckily, pages and layouts in SvelteKit can have a [`load` function](https://kit.svelte.dev/docs#loading), which runs _before_ the component is created--both server-side _and_ client-side.
+So we can use `load` to handle server-side tasks.

 <Callout>
-Pages and layouts in SvelteKit can export a <code>load</code> function, which runs server-side (or during prerendering), before the component is created.
+Pages and layouts in SvelteKit can export a <code>load</code> function, which runs <em>before</em> the component is created—both server-side <em>and</em> client-side.
 </Callout>

 This `load` function must go inside a _second_ `<script>` tag, differentiated using a `context="module"` attribute: